Best acne patch

 Which acne patch is best?

 Despite what many think, acne doesn’t only happen to teenagers.
-If you have just woken up and noticed a pimple, or you simply want to make sure you have the necessary supplies on hand to treat the inevitable future breakout, acne patches are the answer.
-These hydrocolloid bandages help keep the area sterile while drawing out pus and other fluids so that your blemish heals quicker.
+If you have just noticed a pimple, or you simply want to make sure you have the necessary supplies on hand to treat a future breakout, acne patches are the answer.
+These hydrocolloid bandages help keep the area sterile while drawing out pus and other fluids so that your blemish heals more quickly.

-Like the Hero Cosmetics The Original Mighty Patch, many options use limited ingredients, so there is no potential for irritation.
-Despite that, these are still very effective at combating whiteheads and other surface-level pimples.
+The best is the Hero Cosmetics The Original Mighty Patch.
+It uses limited ingredients, so there is no potential for irritation, but it’s still effective at combating whiteheads and other surface-level pimples.

 What to know before you buy an acne patch